xflows/clowdflows-text-embeddings/README.md

 docker-compose up -d
 ```

 This will build and run the containers.
 The building might take a couple of minutes.
-After that step is complete run the following to download all the models:
+After that step is complete run the following to download all available text embeddings models:

 ```shell script
 docker-compose exec backend python -m cf_text_embeddings.downloader -d all